lacogitolab/lacogitolab.github.io/content/_posts/2025-11-05-composable-intelligence.md

 reactive couplings, the dynamics of meta structures, and the boundless possibilities of topological transformation.

-In future articles, I will show how to design such a TCMR-like system using neurosymbolic technology.
+In future articles, I will show how to design such a TCML-like system using neurosymbolic technology.

 ---